Texas Drivers License Restriction Codes

 The state of Texas may place restrictions on your license to make sure the roads are safe for everyone – including you.
 Motor vehicles always have the potential to be dangerous, and if the DPS identifies you as posing a unique risk in the kind of driving you do, they may decide that your license should be restricted.

-Not to worry, though – most restrictions are temporary, and can be lifted if you follow the appropriate steps.
+Not to worry, though – most restrictions codes in texas are temporary and can be lifted if you follow the appropriate steps.
 In addition, they often apply to only a narrow range of the driving a license holder does, so they don’t generally affect the average commuter.
 Many apply only to commercial drivers.

 The most common type of license restriction in the state of Texas is aimed at young drivers.
 It’s part of the graduated licensing program designed to reduce teen driving fatalities – the leading cause of death in that age group.
 Given the danger, Texas law singles out young drivers for a class B restriction.